 Category 2: Native iPhone alternatives (iOS)

 The easiest Ollama-style experience on iPhone.
 Native iOS app, zero telemetry, zero account, curated model catalog with one-tap downloads.
-Models run entirely on-device through a Core ML + llama.cpp hybrid runtime.
+Models run entirely on-device through a Core ML + llama.cpp hybrid runtime — exactly the kind of private AI chat with no account that on-device users are after.
 Currently in waitlist / early access.
 Join here.

 Paid native iOS (and Mac) app with a polished chat UI and a reasonably large model catalog.
 One-time purchase, no account, everything on-device.
 The closest "commercial app" analogue to Ollama on iPhone.